Supplier Code of Conduct

 Machine Safeguards.
 Supplier will provide physical guards, interlocks, and barriers where machinery presents a hazard, and will ensure these protections are properly maintained.

 Sanitation and Food.
 Supplier will ensure that workers are provided with ready access to clean toilet facilities, potable water, and sanitary food preparation, storage, and eating facilities.

 Housing.
 Any worker dormitories or other housing provided by Supplier or Supplier’s agent will be well-maintained, clean, and safe.
 Any such housing will feature appropriate emergency egress and fire protection/suppression, hot water for bathing and showering, adequate heat and ventilation, and reasonable personal space along with reasonable entry and exit privileges.

 Supplier will take steps to eliminate any adverse (and potentially adverse) effects on the community, environment, and natural resources and to safeguard health and safety.
 Specifically:

 Environmental Permits.
 Supplier will obtain, maintain, and keep current all required environmental permits, approvals, and registrations and will follow their operational and reporting requirements.

 Pollution Prevention and Resource Reduction.
 Supplier will work to reduce or eliminate waste of all types, including water and energy, by practices such as modifying production, maintenance and facility processes, materials substitution, conservation, and recycling and reusing materials.

 Hazardous Substances.
 Supplier will identify and manage chemicals (and other materials that would pose a hazard if released to the environment) to ensure their safe handling, movement, storage, use, recycling and reuse, and disposal.

 Air Emissions.
-Supplier will characterize, monitor, control, and treat air generated by its operations as required by applicable law before discharge.
+Supplier will characterize, monitor, control, and treat air generated by its operations before discharge.

 3. ETHICS REQUIREMENTS